PXE network boot¶

 Go to http://network.cern.ch (Network Connection Request Form) and update the information about your computer using the

 Update Informationor the

 New Connectionmenu operations.
 In order to be able to install Linux over the network your system must be setup with the string

 LINUXin the Operating System field and the

 It may take up to 15 minutes before the change in the information above becomes active.

 F12key should be pressed to initiate the network boot.
 (On some computers Esc must be pressed instead and network adapter boot selected with arrow keys).

 Make sure that network boot is enabled in your computer BIOS settings.

 After a short while an installation menu will allow you to choose with Arrow and Enter keys which version of Linux you would like to install on your computer.
 For detailed instructions on installation and setup of supported Linux versions please visit:

-CentOS 8 installation instructions.
+- CentOS Stream 8 installation instructions.